mmousa-eng/coursera-ibm-dl-tensorflow/README.md

 This is the final project from the Coursera course **"Building Deep Learning Models with TensorFlow"** by IBM.

 ## 🔍 Project Summary
-The goal was to develop a classification model to automatically categorize waste products as recyclable or organic.
+The goal was to develop a classification model to automatically categorize waste products as recyclable or organic using Python.

 🔗 [Link to the course](https://www.coursera.org/learn/building-deep-learning-models-with-tensorflow)